qusers/qligfep/README.md

 Jespers et al. (resFEP/ligFEP).
 This tutorial includes the generation of ligand parameters using OPLS, how to prepare a protein system, and how to run ligand and protein FEP calculations.
-These examples are based on ligand binding of CDk2 inhibitors, and protein stability calculations on T4-lysozyme.
-Each topic is stored within a separate folder, and includes a README file including a step by step description of the protocol.
+These examples are based on ligand binding of CDk2 inhibitors.

 # Installing setupFEP